-The Faculties of Humanities and Theology offers eight international Master's programmes within humanities.
+The Faculties of Humanities and Theology offers ten international Master's programmes.
 Several of the Master's programmes also offer different specialisations.
 Each Programme consists of 120 ECTS credits, i.e. two years of studies.

 This programme aims to develop and deepen students' knowledge and skills within the field of applied cultural analysis

 This programme combines high scientific and theoretical standards with intensive practical training within Archaeology, Cultural Heritage and Museology.
 You will be trained in how to excavate and document the past, how to preserve artefacts and buildings and how to communicate your findings and research results to a wider audience.

 The aim of this transdisciplinary programme is to provide you with advanced knowledge about current issues in Asia.
 You will gain expertise on contemporary Asian societies and will be able to specialise, based on the regional, thematic and disciplinary focus you choose.

 The Master's programme in East and Central European Studies is a top-level education that opens up a career in governmental administration, business, military, mass media, but also prepares for further education at the postgraduate level.
 Here, historical, political, linguistic and cultural scientific perspectives are amalgamated in the study of the region of Eastern and Central Europe.
 A unique feature of the programme is the combination of analytical focus on current social, cultural and political developments in the region with solid language training.

 This is an interdisciplinary programme with a unique perspective on Europe.
 The program specifically targets those who are interested in understanding Europe from a broader, humanist, point of view and who want to apply this perspective in careers related to European cultural and identity politics and Europe-wide communication.
 Our focus lies on culture, identity and communication, addressed with both theoretical sophistication and career pragmatism.